$ oc get managedclusters local-cluster

 NAME CLUSTER APPROVED ROLE STAGE 86f7ac75-4fc4-4b36-8130-40fa12602218 true auto-assign e57a637f-745b-496e-971d-1abbf03341ba true auto-assign

-After your agents are approved, you can scale the node pools.
+After you approve your agents, you can scale the node pools.
 The agentLabelSelector

-value that is configured in the node pool ensures that only matching agents are added to the cluster.
+value that you configured in the node pool ensures that only matching agents get added to the cluster.
 This also helps scale down the node pool.
 To remove specific architecture nodes from the cluster, scale down the corresponding node pool.

 Scale the node pool by running the following command: